 What Does WCAG 2.1 Mean for ADA Compliance?

 When the DOJ addresses digital accessibility in terms of complying with the ADA, it refers to WCAG 2.0.
-It’s worth noting that the current federal administration has placed the Department of Justice’s rulemakings around web accessibility on an inactive list.5 What this likely means is that no regulations can be expected anytime soon that will address this particular area of compliance with the ADA and spell out what is required.
+It’s worth noting that the current federal administration has placed the DOJ’s rulemakings around web accessibility on an inactive list.6 What this likely means is that no regulations can be expected anytime soon that will address this particular area of compliance with the ADA and spell out what is required.

 An Innovative Solution

-eSSENTIAL ACCESSIBILITY has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
+eSSENTIAL Accessibility has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web compliance evaluation services with assistive technology to deliver a transformative experience for people with disabilities.
-Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution by requesting a time to connect with our team of experts today.
+Learn more about eSSENTIAL Accessibility’s innovative solution by requesting a time to connect with our team of experts today.

-- Executive Summary, United States Access Board, 2017.
+- Executive Summary, United States Access Board, 2017

-- Accessibility rules for businesses and non-profits, Government of Ontario, 2017.
+- Accessibility rules for businesses and non-profits, Government of Ontario, 2017

-- Inactive RINs 2017 Agenda Update, Office of Information and Regulatory Affairs, 2017.
+- Inactive RINs 2017 Agenda Update, Office of Information and Regulatory Affairs, 2017